AndyV773/PP5/README.md

 ## Business Requirements

-BR1: The client wants to uncover key market indicators that are most predictive of whether the stock price will go up or down the next trading day
+**BR1:** The client wants to uncover key market indicators that are most predictive of whether the stock price will go up or down the next trading day

-BR2: The client wants to develop a model that can predict whether the market is likely to move up or down on a daily basis.
+**BR2:** The client wants to develop a model that can predict whether the market is likely to move up or down on a daily basis.
 This will aid in making more informed trading decisions and support automated trading strategies

-BR3: The client also requires a model to predict the daily average price of the stock, enabling better risk assessment and the evaluation of potential losses and market volatility
+**BR3:** The client also requires a model to predict the daily average price of the stock, enabling better risk assessment and the evaluation of potential losses and market volatility

-BR4: The client requires a dashboard that allows them to visualize key information, monitor daily predictions, and interact with data to support day-to-day decision-making
+**BR4:** The client requires a dashboard that allows them to visualize key information, monitor daily predictions, and interact with data to support day-to-day decision-making

 ## Agile Methodology

 ### Epics

+All of the following epics represent high-level user stories guiding the project workflow

 - Data Collection and Information Gathering
 - Data Study and Visualization